Bryan Walters

-Bryan Robert Walters (born November 4, 1987) is a former American football wide receiver.
-He played college football at Cornell, where he was elected to the Sphinx Head Society.
+Bryan Robert Walters (born November 4, 1987) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Cornell Big Red.
 With the Seattle Seahawks, he won Super Bowl XLVIII over the Denver Broncos.

-Collegiate career
+College career

 Walters played college football at Cornell University for the Big Red.
+He was elected to the Sphinx Head Society at Cornell.

 Professional career

 San Diego Chargers

-Walters signed with the San Diego Chargers on April 25, 2010 after going undrafted in the 2010 NFL Draft.
+Walters signed with the San Diego Chargers on April 25, 2010, after going undrafted in the 2010 NFL draft.

-Walters was released by the Chargers on August 5, 2010 during training camp, due to a hamstring injury, but was re-signed to their practice squad on December 1, 2010.
+Walters was released by the Chargers on August 5, 2010, during training camp, due to a hamstring injury, but was re-signed to their practice squad on December 1, 2010.
 After the 2010 season, Walters signed a future contract with the Chargers on January 12, 2011.

 The Chargers released him on March 13, 2012.

 Minnesota Vikings

 On April 2, 2012, he signed with the Minnesota Vikings.
 On August 25, 2012, he was released by the Vikings.